constructionblockchain/CBC-Hackathon-1/README.md

 * Subjobs/splitting of milestones into tasks
 * Percentage completion and payment
-* Retentions of 5% per milestone that are paid once all milestones are complete
+* Retentions of 5%/3% (allow user to specify) per milestone that are paid once all milestones are complete
+    * Of which 2.5% is paid one year later
 * Map descriptions to BIM XML
 * Architectural drawings as a property
 * Milestone deadlines